jupyter-server/enterprise_gateway/README.md

 This enables an HTTP GET on `/hello/world`.
 The [api_intro.ipynb](https://github.com/jupyter-incubator/kernel_gateway/blob/master/etc/api_examples/api_intro.ipynb) provides a full example notebook for reference.

+The comment syntax should be supported in every language, but it is a work in progress to identify all supported syntaxes.

 ### Processing requests

 When your cell is invoked there will be a string variable called `REQUEST`